 8. Reward your children.

-If your children make some complaints about reusing last year’s lunchbox or want brand-name clothes, ask them to do extra chores and help out however they can in exchange for a few bucks toward nicer school wares.
+If your children aren’t psyched about reusing last year’s lunchbox or want brand-name clothes, get them into finding the best deals by giving them a finder’s fee.
+Failing that, ask them to do extra chores and help out however they can in exchange for a few bucks toward the higher end school wares they’re coveting.

 9. Shop throughout the year.